dexidp/dex/Documentation/email-configuration.md

 If using SMTP the `type` field **must** be set to `smtp`.
 Additionally both `host` and `port` are required.
-If you wish to use SMTP plain auth, then set `auth` to `plain` and specify your username and password.
+If you wish to use SMTP plain auth, then specify your username and password.

 ```
 {
     "type": "smtp",
-    "host": "smtp.example.org",
+    "host": "smtp.example.org:587",
-    "port": 587,
-    "auth": "plain",
     "from": "postmaster@example.com",
     "username": "postmaster@example.org",
     "password": "foo"